iLCSoft/ILDPerformance/singlePhotonVal/README.md

 checks of
 - number of PFOs
-- energy resposnse
+- energy response vs theta, phi, etc
 - energy resolution
 ----------------------

-instructions:

-source your favourite ilcsoft installation: e.g.

-> source /cvmfs/ilc.desy.de/sw/x86_64_gcc49_sl6/v01-19-05/init_ilcsoft.sh
-> cd ...*/singlePhotonVal  [this directory]
-> mkdir build
-> cd build
-> cmake -C $ILCSOFT/ILCSoft.cmake ..
-> make
-[check that there are no errors reported in the compilation]
-> make install

-add the newly created liobrary to the MARLIN_DLL env. valiable
-> export MARLIN_DLL=$PWD/../lib/libvalidateSinglePhotonDST.so:$MARLIN_DLL

-then go to the scripts directory
+go to the scripts directory
 > cd ../scripts

 edit the file validatePhoton.xml :